Skip to content Message Us Message Us

 You have dialed in your street setup perfectly.
 The car feels nimble through low-speed corners, the ride height sits exactly where you want it, and mechanical grip is predictable.
 But the moment you pass 120 mph on a long straight, the steering goes light, the chassis begins to bounce, and your confidence evaporates.

-The Physics of the 'Third Spring' and Invisible Weight
+The Physics of the Third Spring and Invisible Weight

-In the world of vehicle dynamics, downforce acts as an invisible, exponential weight added to your chassis in real-time.
-High-end aerodynamic platforms—like prototype race cars—can generate loads exceeding 500% of the vehicle’s static weight at speed.
-While your street-track car might not hit those prototype numbers, even a well-designed aftermarket wing and splitter combo can add hundreds of pounds of load over the axles.
+Downforce acts as an invisible, rapidly increasing weight added to your chassis at speed.
+Even a well-designed aftermarket wing and splitter combo can add hundreds of pounds of load over the axles at speed.
+This loading changes how your suspension behaves.

-This dynamic loading fundamentally alters how your suspension behaves.
 When downforce compresses your springs at 150 mph, it changes your suspension geometry.
 Your carefully aligned camber and toe settings shift.
+Furthermore, downforce does not just compress springs.
+It flattens tires.
+This tire deflection acts as an extra, undamped spring in your system.

 The Platform Control Hierarchy: Tuning for Aero

-Level 1: Spring Rates (The 20-60% Rule)
+Level 1: Spring Rates - The 20-60 Percent Rule

-Level 2: Damping (Controlling Heave and Pitch)
+Level 2: Damping - Controlling Heave and Pitch

-Level 3: Bump Stops and The "Rub Block" Strategy
+Level 3: Bump Stops and the Rub Block Strategy

 Car suspension parts.